udryan10/creepy-crawler/README.md

 neo4j has a web interface for viewing and interacting with the graph data.
 When running on local host, visit: [http://localhost:7474/webadmin/](http://localhost:7474/webadmin/)

 1. Click the Data Browser tab
-2. Enter Query to search for nodes ex (will search all nodes):
+2. Enter Query to search for nodes (will search all nodes):

     <code>
     START root=node(*)